 If you have not deactivated your product key on the old computer, do that after you test your new Tableau Server installation and confirm that it's ready for production.
 For details, see "Tableau Server product key activation" below.

 Note: If you do not have an internet connection, you are prompted to create an offline activation file to complete the deactivation process.
-See Activate Tableau Server Offline for steps.
+See Activate Tableau Server Offline - Adding a License for steps.

 Tableau Server product key activation